UW-Madison deadline: August 1, 2023

 All three areas are equally important, and membership or participation in a long list of extracurricular activities is less convincing than demonstrating a significant, tangible impact on an applicant’s community or school.
 The scholarship foundation recommends studying the profiles of current and past scholars to learn more about the qualities they seek in a scholar.

 To be considered for nomination, senior undergraduates must submit a complete campus application to the UAA Office by the campus deadline (see section below).
-The campus committee reviews applications and endorses top candidates.
-Endorsed candidates may revise their application materials before submitting to the national level of competition in September, using the official Mitchell online application.
-The national selection committee identifies roughly 30 semi-finalists who are interviewed via Skype.
+The campus committee reviews applications and selects nominees.
+Nominees complete and submit the official Mitchell online application, which includes a video interview, by the national deadline in September.
+The national selection committee identifies ~30 semi-finalists who are interviewed via Skype in October.
 Approximately 20 finalists are then invited to Washington, DC for interviews with the selection committee in late November.

 CAMPUS NOMINATION PROCESS